Skip to Content

 Inswing Vs Outswing Doors

-Outswing types of patio doors are ideal for homes with small spaces indoors but have a large patio.
-The doors can freely be swung towards the patio with ease.
-Deciding which kind of patio door to choose depends on the spaces available in your home and the patio.
+Outswing types are ideal for homes with small spaces indoors but have a large floor plan outside.
+They can freely be swung towards the outside with ease.
+Deciding which kind to choose depends on the spaces available in your home and the patio.

 What Type of Door Is Most Energy Efficient

-In most door labels sold in the US, you’d find an NFRC (National Fenestration Rating Council) label that helps you identify how the door product performs in a particular climate.
+In most entryway labels sold in the US, you’d find an NFRC (National Fenestration Rating Council) label that helps you identify how the product performs in a particular climate.
 Look for the Solar Heat Gain Coefficient and U-Factor ratings.
 The former measures how much solar radiation can be absorbed by the door, while the latter measures the product’s capacity to keep heat from the inside.
-[Source: NFRC
+[Source: NFRC]

 For regions with more extreme climates, triple-pane glass doors offer even better insulation properties.
 There is a 10% to 15% increase in cost by opting for a triple pane over double pane glass.
 Whether that is worthwhile depends on your heating and cooling costs and budget.

 Up to 30% of a home’s heating can be lost through windows and doors.
-Check the indicated thermal resistance or R-value of your patio door.
+Check the indicated thermal resistance or R-value of your models.
 The higher the value, the better its insulation capacity.
 [Source: energy.gov].
+Make sure that the installation is professionally done to guarantee its tight fit.